JungleCatSoftware/AuthServices-API/README.md

  - password: A PBKDF2 hash of the new password using "username@org" as the salt and a count of 10,000

 ##### Returns
- - 200: Password was correct (WIP: Return session key)
+ - 200: Password valid
+    - id: Session's Id
+    - key: Session's key
  - 400: Incorrect password
  - 404: Invalid user